 Tom Cruise – Iron Man

 Tom Cruise as Tony Stark?
 It’s hard to imagine anyone but Robert Downey JR. in the role, but the part was in fact first offered to the Mission Impossible star.
-Since Iron Man was the first Marvel film, I imagine that it shaped the entire Marvel universe.
+Since Iron Man was the first Marvel film, I imagine that it shaped the entire MCU.
 If Cruise took the role, we might have had a very different Marvel.